jaswdr/blog/content/blog/using-s3-as-a-database.md

-This will generate a list of users in the `users.json` key, let see now how we can query it.
+This will generate a list of users in the `users.json` key, now we can query it.

 ```python